Aider-AI/aider/docs/faq.md

 You can choose a model with the `--model` command line argument.

-You will probably get the best results with one of the GPT-4 Turbo models, which you can use by running `aider --4turbo`.
+You will probably get the best results with one of the GPT-4 Turbo models, which you can use by running `aider --4turbo`
+(this is a convenient shortcut for `--model gpt-4-1106-preview`).
 They have large context windows, good coding skills and they generally obey the instructions in the system prompt.
 The older `gpt-4-0613` model is a great choice if GPT-4 Turbo is having